olohmann/azure-hands-on-labs/labs/07_iac/iac.md

         }
     },
     ```
     This reduces the needed input to just one string representing the name for the whole thing.
-For example, we could call the whole thing "`myapp-dev`" and derive the names as variables from this, like "`myapp-dev-web`" for a website.
-Or in our case a unique storage name like "`myapp-dev-<some unique string>`" in the next step.
+For example, we could call the whole thing `myapp-dev` and derive the names as variables from this, like `myapp-dev-web` for a website.
+Or in our case a unique storage name like `myapp-dev-<some unique string>` in the next step.

 1. Change the `variables` section (again) like this: